-Authentic Thai red curry recipe with chicken is not only delicious but quick to put together.
-The curry is extra creamy with a bold flavor of spicy, sweet, and salty from the coconut milk, red curry paste, brown sugar, fish sauce, and the kaffir lime leaves make this Thai recipe an instant favorite!
+Authentic Thai red curry recipe with chicken is delicious and quickly put together.
+The curry is extra creamy with a bold, spicy, sweet, and salty flavor from the coconut milk, red curry paste, brown sugar, fish sauce, and the kaffir lime leaves; make this Thai recipe an instant favorite!

 Why this Recipe Works

 - You can use any cut of chicken meat for this curry.
 Chicken thighs, drumsticks, or tenderloins work great for this recipe.
 You can also use beef or pork.

 - This chicken curry recipe uses store-bought Thai curry paste, Mae Ploy Brand, a very popular brand, making this curry a very quick dish to put together.

 - Using coconut cream and coconut milk helps buffer the spiciness of the red curry paste.
 And the extra creaminess is just irresistible!